 Asana classes weekly: Main options are on Thursday evenings and Saturday mornings.
 Other options will be available, such as on Fridays & Sundays for those who may be commuting for our training.
 Questions – email: email@example.com

 *Payment plans must be approved and started prior to program start date; please email us for the course catalog and application form to apply for the training.
 The application can be filled out and sent online but deposit must accompany application ($500), online payment or application and check mailed to: Karen Kinnard, director, Good Vibrations Yoga, c/o 14337 Fairway Dr., Eden Prairie, MN 55344.
 Upon acceptance, your tuition will be due by the date indicated.
 On receiving your application, the second step is to schedule your interview for acceptance into the program.
 Registration is closed for Session 1.
 Session 2 registration is now open.
 Applications are due by September 15, 2018.
 No enrollments will be accepted after October 15, 2018.
 YTT tuition includes assigned yoga asana classes outside of the weekends.
 Please note that there will be homework including asana class assignments that must be completed other weeks than just the weekend program, possibly weeknights, days or other weekends.

-MN STATUTE 141.28: Subdivision 1.
-Disclosure statement: “Good Vibrations Yoga is licensed as a private career school with the Minnesota Office of Higher Education pursuant to Minnesota Statutes, sections 141.21 to 141.32.
+Disclosure statement: “Good Vibrations Yoga is licensed as a private career school with the Minnesota Office of Higher Education pursuant to Minnesota Statutes, sections 136A.821 to 136A.832.
 Licensure is not an endorsement of the institution.
 Credits earned at the institution may not transfer to all other institutions.”

 Office of Higher Education, 1450 Energy Park Drive, Suite 350, St. Paul, MN 55108-5227